 People have a short attention span, so keep it concise

-It should be long enough to get the message across, but short enough to maintain engagement for the entire video.
+Using an online video editor can help refine your video content, ensuring it’s long enough to get the message across, but short enough to maintain engagement for the entire video.

 So whats the best way to do this?

 - Set your objectives

 - Ask what you want people to know/feel/believe about your company after watching the video

 By defining the purpose of your video, you can tell your message more succinctly.

 Show your employees